skip to content

-These courses aim to provide beginners with an introduction to programming and computing languages (e.g. Matlab, Python, R, Unix), introductory statistics (i.e. Core Statistics in R) and best programming practices.
+These courses aim to provide beginners with an introduction to programming and computing languages (e.g. Matlab, Python, R, Unix) and introductory data science skills.

-For all of these courses, the focus is always on how to use programming languages, statistics and best practices to solve biological problems.
+For all of these courses, the focus is always on how to use programming languages and best practices to solve research problems.

 Introduction to R